Robust Identity Perceptual Watermark Against Deepfake Face Swapping: Experiment

 \subsection{Experiment on CelebA-HQ}

-In this section, experiments are conducted on the testing set of CelebA-HQ.
-Since no existing work has performed detection and source tracing on face swapping images using a single watermark to our knowledge, we selected the robust watermarking frameworks (HiDDeN~\cite{Hidden[4]}, MBRS~\cite{MBRS[5]}, and CIN~\cite{CIN[6]}), proactive robust Deepfake watermarking frameworks (RDA~\cite{RootDeepfake[33]}, SepMark~\cite{SepMark[10]}, and ARWGAN~\cite{ARWGAN[53]}), proactive semi-fragile Deepfake watermarking frameworks (FaceSigns~\cite{FaceSigns[9]}), and proactive Deepfake distortion frameworks (AntiForgery~\cite{AntiForgery[2]} and CMUA~\cite{CMUA[1]}) for comparison.
+In this section, experiments are first conducted on the testing set of CelebA-HQ.
+Since no existing work has performed detection and source tracing on face swapping images using a single watermark to the best of our knowledge, we selected the robust watermarking frameworks (HiDDeN~\cite{Hidden[4]}, MBRS~\cite{MBRS[5]}, and CIN~\cite{CIN[6]}), proactive robust Deepfake watermarking frameworks (RDA~\cite{RootDeepfake[33]}, ARWGAN~\cite{ARWGAN[53]}, SepMark\footnote{SepMark contains a robust and a semi-fragile watermark.
+Since the watermark robustness is evaluated, we picked the robust watermark of SepMark for comparison in experiments. }~\cite{SepMark[10]}, WEvade~\cite{jiang2023evading[74]}, and InvisMark~\cite{InvisMark[75]}), proactive semi-fragile Deepfake watermarking frameworks (IMD~\cite{asnani2022proactive[70]}, MaLP~\cite{asnani2023pro_loc[69]}, and FaceSigns~\cite{FaceSigns[9]}), and proactive Deepfake distortion frameworks (AntiForgery~\cite{AntiForgery[2]} and CMUA~\cite{CMUA[1]}) for comparison.
 For fairness, the publicly available trained model weights that correspond to optimal performance are directly adopted.
-Statistics of the recent proactive separable watermark framework, SepMark\footnote{SepMark~\cite{SepMark[10]} is only compared in Table~\ref{tab:vis_quality_celeba} because the reported results are on CelebA-HQ, but the parameters are unrevealed for the common manipulations, leading to unavailability in maintaining a fair comparison in the remaining experiments.}~\cite{SepMark[10]}, are copied from the published paper due to unavailable source code.